-Discussion meetings on the challenges and barriers facing companies working with rare diseases, are now in development with our first formal meeting taking place on Friday 20th October 2017, at Robinson College, Cambridge prior to our annual summit.
+Discussion meetings on the challenges and barriers facing companies working with rare diseases, are now in running 3 times annually and our first formal meeting took place on Friday 20th October 2017, at Robinson College, Cambridge prior to our annual summit.

-The meeting will be conducted under the Chatham House Rule for representatives for local Pharma and biotech companies operating in the rare disease space interested in understanding the regulatory environment for orphan medicinal products.
-There will be a two hour workshop designed to explore the process of achieving regulatory approval for an orphan medicinal product.
-This will cover issues such as orphan designation and how to get it, scientific advice and protocol assistance, planning a clinical development programme when there are only a few patients across Europe, marketing authorisation and post marketing surveillance etc
+The meetings will be conducted under the Chatham House Rule for representatives from pharma and biotech companies operating in the rare disease space interested in understanding the regulatory environment for orphan medicinal products.
+October’s meeting involved a two hour workshop designed to explore the process of achieving regulatory approval for an orphan medicinal product.
+This covered issues such as orphan designation and how to get it, scientific advice and protocol assistance, planning a clinical development programme when there are only a few patients across Europe, marketing authorisation and post marketing surveillance etc

 If your company is interested in becoming a member of the Companies Forum please contact Kay Parkinson, email@example.com for more information.